L lures… LAMHE

 The story was way ahead of its times.
 Penned by Honey Irani, it spoke of unrequited love being bridged by the age gap.
 An 18 year old Viren (Anil Kapoor) falls in love with a much older Pallavi(Sridevi).
 She however gets married to Siddharth.
 They both die in an accident, but not before Pallavi gives birth to a baby girl.
-Pooja (Sridevi in a double role) now is Viren's responsibility who he leaves in the care of his governess.
-Pooja grows up waiting and wanting his attention.
+Pooja (Sridevi in a double role) now is Viren’s responsibility who he leaves in the care of his governess.
+Viren on the other hand relocates to London along with his best friend Prem.
+Pooja, back home, grows up waiting and wanting his attention.
 Over the years, she falls in love with him.
 The age gap and her resemblance to her mother are huge deterrents.
 Through many ups and downs, eventually, love overcomes all.

 I have forgotten how many times I had danced to this ‘Morni’ song in school functions and competitions.
 It was only befitting that I pay an ode to the movie that made a poet out of me (and enhanced my fascination for the salt and pepper ‘Richard Gere’ look).
 Lamhe, let the moments of love begin…